 That is quite amazing for a basic sync tool.
 And, given the use of the P2P protocol, I can see multiple hosts in a group helping each other to sync data, speeding up the process considerably.
 As a method of keeping data up-to-date on the go (without having that data reside in the cloud), this idea is a real winner.

 I notice a number of blogs have characterized this tool as a “Dropbox Alternative”, which I feel is quite false.
-While both tools do sync data, Bittorrent Sync has not no cloud storage component.
+While both tools do sync data, BitTorrent Sync has not no cloud storage component.
 So, there is not sharing or directly linking to files stored in the cloud Sync is more of a data synchronization tool than is a cloud storage tool.
 Think more Logmein Backup, less Dropbox.

 The setup process is dead simple.
 The first machine you setup creates a key for a sync folder.
 Every machine you set up after that just needs the key to start the synchronization.
 In each case, you’ll simply choose the folder where to place the files that stay updated.
-You can also control the direction of sync by creating read-only keys that, as you can imagine, don’t have the ability to modify source folder.
+You can also control the direction of sync by creating read-only keys that, as you can imagine, don’t have the ability to modify the source folder.
 Already cool and interesting things are being done here, like a dead drop that has a Sync key.

-The key Bittorrent Sync is a little unruly and long.
+The key BitTorrent Sync is a little unruly and long.
 It looks like this:

 This is fine, though typing it in manually on many devices might be a bit difficult.
 One suggestion might be to offer a way to extract the key by email.
 It might also make sense to simply put a space after every fifth character to make entering it in on other devices easy.

-When the sync happens by way of a Local Network, Bittorrent Sync clearly uses a high speed to get data moved across the network.
-From a single source computer connected at 1gbs, to a laptop connected by way of WiFi, the following speeds were observed in the sync tool:
+When the sync happens by way of a Local Network, BitTorrent Sync clearly uses a high speed to get data moved across the network.
+From a single source computer connected at 1gbs to a laptop connected by way of WiFi, the following speeds were observed in the sync tool:

 The switch to a higher speed appears automatic (as long as the setting is enabled).
 The file involved is an encrypted TrueCrypt file.

 Speaking of TrueCrypt, files created by this encryption tool are generally difficult for syncing tools (I’ve found Google Drive has serious difficulties with this).
 I decided to test Sync on a TrueCrypt file after making a rather sizable change to the file.
 After dismounting the file, Sync didn’t seem to see the file had changed, nor did Sync start the process of updating.
-I was able to get the file to sync by updating the file’ s date and time to something newer, forcing Sync to start the update process.
+I was able to get the file to sync by updating the file’s date and time to something newer, forcing Sync to start the update process.

 Another issue I’ve come across is the rather vague error that says: